 This course introduces the sociological perspectives of deviant behavior, including social control theory, social disorganization theory, anomie theory, labeling theory and conflict theory.
 Scientific research on such deviant behaviors as prostitution, pornography and drug use will be examined.
 Governmental deviance, corporate deviance and police deviance and the cost of these forms of deviance to society are explored.
-PREREQUISITES: SOC1100, SOC1400
+CRJ3842 may be substituted for this course.
+PREREQUISITES: None